2015 Manchester City Council election

 Elections to Manchester City Council were held on 7 May 2015, along with the 2015 United Kingdom general election.
 One third of the council was up for election, with each successful candidate serving a three-year term of office, expiring in 2018, due to planned boundary changes.
 The Labour Party retained overall control of the council, managing to hold every seat contested.

-Result
+Results summary

 Changes in vote share are compared to the 2014 election.

 Ward results

 Asterisks denote incumbent Councillors seeking re-election.
 Councillors seeking re-election were elected in 2011, and results are compared to that year's polls on that basis.
 All results are listed below: